Spelthorne (UK Parliament constituency): History of boundaries

-1918-1945
+1918–1945

 The seat was created by the Representation of the People Act 1918 and amounted to the larger, slightly less built-up part of the increasingly outer metropolitan Uxbridge seat which was split, in 1918, in two.
 It was given county seat status for unimportant logistical purposes.
 It amounted to the obsolete hundred plus the small west-to-east parishes in the north of Harmondsworth, Harlington and Cranford as the seat took in seven late 19th century-formed areas of local government, including the Staines Rural District.
 Due to the incursion into Elthorne Hundred the seat could have more accurately been named South West Middlesex.

-1945-1950
+1945–1950

 For the post-war 1945 election the seat lost an eastern section: three of the historic parishes namely Hampton, Hampton Wick and Teddington to the Twickenham seat (which shifted substantially south, shedding Labour-leaning Hounslow).
 The seat saw a northern exchange.
 It gained two small parishes (one of which, Yiewsley was of modern creation) to the NNW from its parent seat.
 It lost the similarly small Cranford and Harlington parishes to form, with parts of the parent seat, the new seat of Southall, which the incumbent for Spelthorne went on to represent in 1950.

-1950-1955
+1950–1955

 In 1950 the seat was defined by the 1948 Act as the urban districts of Feltham, Staines and Sunbury on Thames; Yiewsley and West Drayton were returned to the Uxbridge seat.

 1955 onwards

 In the 1955 redistribution Feltham became the southwest of the new Feltham seat.
 Since 1955 the seat has comprised the former urban districts of Staines and Sunbury-on-Thames, added in local government to Surrey in 1965, and merged in 1974 to form in local government the Borough of Spelthorne.

 The seat was categorised as a borough constituency from the February 1974 general election and for that election unaffected in the periodic redistribution.
 In 1995 the small settlement of Poyle, transferred from Buckinghamshire to the area in 1974 and long part of the possessions of Stanwell in Middlesex, was transferred to the Borough of Slough.

-The Boundary Commission recommended no changes to this seat in their fully implemented Fifth Review for the 2010 election, nor in the draft 2018 Sixth Periodic Review of Westminster constituencies.
+The Boundary Commission recommended no changes to this seat in their fully implemented Fifth Review for the 2010 election, nor under the 2023 periodic review of Westminster constituencies which came into effect for the 2024 general election.